codealchemist/uplayer/README.md

 Use the method `on(eventName, callback)` to set event listeners on the WebAudio source.

+- `ended`: Fired when the whole file finished playing.
+  This is not fired if looping is enabled.

 For more info about events check [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

+**µ-player** also offers the following internal events:

+- `load`: Fired when loading starts.
+- `loaded`: Fired when loading ends.
+- `play`: Fired when playback starts.
+- `stop`: Fired when playback stops.
+- `pause`: Fired when playback is paused.
+- `forward`: Fired when forwarding; passed seconds to callback.
+- `rewind`: Fired when forwarding; passed seconds to callback.

 ## Key bindings